|

 Tucker who was born in Black Point on Great Exuma shares this amazing ancestral

+history.
 Knowing this story, we were immediately curious to know how Tucker came to own

 the cay.
 During our brief time and experience here in the Bahamas it was very